herckalm/Udacity_Nanodegree/README.md

 # Udacity_Nanodegree
-Includes files and projects from my Data Analyst Nanodegree from UDACITY
+Includes files and projects for the Data Analyst Nanodegree from UDACITY